scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 ### PCB Validity {#pcb-validity}

-The be valid (that is, usable to construct a valid path), a PCB must:
+To be valid (that is, usable to construct a valid path), a PCB must:

 * Contain valid AS Entry signatures ([](#sign)).
 * Have a timestamp ([](#seginfo)) that is not in the future.